 2. Federal tax credits and local incentives

-Whether you like it or not, Uncle Sam aka the US Congress has decided that going solar is good for you, which is why they have recently extended the 26% federal solar investment tax credit aka tax rebate through December 31st, 2022 (22% in 2023, the last year for solar tax credits).
+Whether you like it or not, Uncle Sam aka the US Congress has decided that going solar is good for you, which is why they have recently extended the federal solar investment tax credit aka 30% tax rebate.

 But financial incentives don’t end at the federal level, as there are also numerous state and local incentives including net metering rules that can make residential solar investment even more lucrative.